MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 ## AWS CloudTrail

     AWS CloudTrail is a service that provides comprehensive monitoring and logging for actions taken on your AWS account.

+    Audit Logging: CloudTrail records actions taken by users, roles, and services, capturing API calls and other events that could impact the security of your AWS account.
+It’s crucial for auditing purposes, as it logs details about who made a request, when it was made, and what changes were made.
+    Compliance Requirements: Many compliance standards (such as HIPAA, GDPR, and SOC) require detailed logging of all actions within the cloud environment.
+CloudTrail helps meet these requirements by maintaining a comprehensive audit trail.
+    Detecting Unauthorized Access: By monitoring CloudTrail logs, you can detect unauthorized or suspicious activities, such as access from unfamiliar IP addresses, unusual usage patterns, or attempts to access restricted resources.